 The Men's Bible Group meets several Sunday evenings each month in the Library, from 8:00 to 9:15 p.m.
 (See the Monthly Calendar for exact days.)
 We bring a common desire to understand, grow and bring the wisdom of scripture into daily practice in our lives.
 It is good fun and very informal.
 If you'd like to receive an email reminder for the bible study, email to Dan Love.

-The Wednesday Morning Bible Discussion group meets every other Wednesday, at 10:00 a.m. in the Library.
+The Monday Morning Bible Discussion group meets every Monday at 9:15 a.m.
 (See the Monthly Calendar for exact days.)
 Anyone interested in exploring the Bible is welcome to join in this ongoing spirited discussion and fellowship.
 Contact: Dan Love.

-This group meets every Tuesday from 1:00-2:30pm in the Library.
+This group meets Tuesdays from 1:00-2:30pm.
 Every 4-8 weeks we start a new book or topic, so newcomers are welcome at any time.
 It is a wonderful time of fellowship, prayer, education, and encouragement.
-For further information, please contact Alicia Baldwin.
+For further information, please contact Alicia Baldwin or Courtney Bennett.

 The Women’s Association